 An attorney can help a brain injury victim contact insurance companies or file a worker’s compensation claim.
 If the accident that led to the brain injury was caused by the negligence of another person, it may be possible to pursue a lawsuit for damages.
 A person may receive resources for traumatic brain injury in the form of compensation for medical bills and any lost time at work.

 A person may sustain a brain injury in a car accident or during an accident at work.
-In addition, motorcycle accident often result in serious head injury.
+In addition, motorcycle accidents often result in serious head injury.
 No matter how the injury occurred, resources for traumatic brain injury can include expert legal advice.
 An experienced attorney can help a person who has suffered a brain injury by discussing available options and suggesting a course of action.
 In order to help their case, brain injury victims may want to make sure they have access to any medical records related to their accident prior to visiting with an attorney.

 Contact an attorney to learn more about how to get help following a traumatic brain injury.
 For more information about available resources for traumatic brain injury or to speak with an experienced attorney at Shapiro Law Firm, P.A., call (850) 629-7226 today.